architect/arc.codes.next/src/docs/en/guides/tutorials/code-sharing-across-functions.md

 `
 }
 ```
-This is our shared view template that will be used by each GET route listed under the `@views` pragma in the `.arc` file.
+This is our shared view template that will be used by each GET route listed under the `@views` pragma in the `app.arc` file.

 4. Next we'll modify `src/http/get-index/index.js` with the following: